Towards constraining cosmological parameters with SPT-3G observations of 25% of the sky: Methodology

 We assume that in the real analysis the \polspice\ estimator is used to correct for the effect of the cut sky.
-Masking the sky suppresses the pseudo-$C_\ell$ power spectrum as described in Equation~14 of \cite{hivon02}.
-The \polspice\ procedure to correct for this effect is detailed in Appendix~\ref{apodizesigma_info} and the choices made within this procedure for the different fields are explained in Appendix~\ref{apodizesigma}.
-Because of this correction, the \polspice\ spectra are biased and linked to the unbiased power spectra via the \polspice\ kernel (see also Section~6 of \cite{Camphuis22}).
+Masking the sky suppresses the pseudo-$C_\ell$ power spectrum, as described in Eq.~(14) of \cite{hivon02}.
+The \polspice\ procedure corrects for this effect through an apodization function (see Appendix~\ref{apodizesigma_info}) that depends on a parameter named \texttt{apodizesigma}.
+Because of this correction, the \polspice\ spectra are biased and linked to the unbiased power spectra via the \polspice\ kernel (see also Sec.~6 of \cite{Camphuis22}).
 We take this into account in our data vector.
-The multiplication of the \polspice\ kernel and the binning matrix forms the window functions that compress the $\ell$-by-$\ell$ spectrum into binned band-powers, $D_b= W_{b\ell}C_\ell$.
-Hence we obtain $D_b$ from $C_{\ell}$ as follows:
+We use an \texttt{apodizesigma} value of $30^\circ$ for the 13 fields to maintain consistency across all fields (see Appendix~\ref{apodizesigma} for further details on this choice).
+We increase this value to $80^\circ$ for the \Ejoint\ analysis because it allows us to include larger angular scales than $30^\circ$.
+The multiplication of the \polspice\ kernel and the binning matrix forms the window functions that compress the $\ell$-by-$\ell$ spectrum into binned bandpowers, $D_b= W_{b\ell}C_\ell$.
+Hence, we obtain $D_b$ from $C_{\ell}$ as follows:

-where $K$ is the \polspice\ kernel and $Q$ is the binning matrix which encapsulates the conversion from $C_\ell$ to $D_\ell$, as detailed in Equation~28 of \cite{Camphuis25}.
+where $K$ is the \polspice\ kernel and $Q$ is the binning matrix which encapsulates the conversion from $C_\ell$ to $D_\ell$, as detailed in Eq.~(28) of \cite{Camphuis25}.